 Unfortunately, no, exhibitor applications were open in March of 2026 and we are now sold out.

-No, LBX does not have professional passes as most everyone who attends is a student or creative professional
+No, LBX does not offer professional passes as most everyone who attends is a student or creative professional

 We do not accept volunteers, but we have paid crew that works the event (we call them Fireflies).
-Applications will open in July of 2026.
+Applications will open on June 23.
+Please visit the Applications page to apply.

 We invite you to check out the transportation and parking information page on the Convention Center page of the Visit Pasadena website.